arj-mat/lua-dictionary/README.md

 If you pass any table on the Dictionary initialization, it will list it's elements for updating the count attribute.

-Whenever an field that was *nil* is set to any other type, the count is increased; and when a non-nil field is set to *nil*, it's decreased.
+Whenever a field that was *nil* is set to any other type, the count is increased; and when a non-nil field is set to *nil*, it's decreased.
 ___
 string **\_\_name**
 Setting your dictionary's \_\_name attribute will help you to better identify bugs as it will be shown on the error messages related with the dictionary, specially while working with a typed one.